Oriented discrepancy of Hamilton cycles in oriented graphs satisfying Ore-type condition: Introduction

 Let us now introduce some terminology and notation; terminology and notation not introduced in this paper can be found in \cite{BG00,BG18,BM08}.
 The {\em underlying graph} of a digraph $D$ is an undirected \GG{multigraph $U(D)$ obtained from $D$ by removing the orientations of all arcs in $D$.} \QG{The {\em degree} of a vertex $x$ in a digraph $D$, denoted by $d_D(x)$, is the degree $d_{U(D)}(x)$ of $x$ in $U(D)$. }In what follows, we will often omit directed or undirected graph subscripts if such graphs are clear from the context.
 The \emph{minimum degree} of a vertex in a directed or undirected graph $H$ is denoted by $\delta(H)$.

+The \emph{neighborhood} $N(x)$ of a vertex $x$ in a directed or undirected graph $D$ is the set of vertices adjacent to $v$.
+The \emph{closed neighborhood} of $v$ is $N[x]=N(x)\cup \{x\}$. \QGr{We use $K_n$ to denote the complete undirected graph of order $n$.
+For an undirected graph $G$, let $\overline{G}$ denote its complement. }

 A digraph $D$ is an {\em oriented graph} if there is no more than one arc between any pair of vertices in $D$. \GG{An {\em oriented cycle} ({\em oriented path}, respectively) in $D$ is a subdigraph $Q$ of $D$ such that $U(Q)$ is a cycle (path, respectively) in $U(D)$.} An oriented cycle (oriented path, respectively) in $D$ is \emph{Hamilton} if it is a spanning subdigraph of $D$.
 Note that a digraph $D$ has a Hamilton oriented cycle (path, respectively) if and only if $U(D)$ has a Hamilton cycle (path, respectively).